clartaq/cwiki/resources/private/md/Technical_Notes.md

 #### Editor ####

+Right now, the editor is just an HTML text field.
+I want to change to [Writing](https://github.com/josephernest/Writing/) once I can figure out how to embed it in my pages with my CSS.

 #### CSS ####

 At this point, the CSS used is just plain ol' [CSS3](https://www.w3schools.com/css/css3_intro.asp).
 I strongly considered using [SCSS](http://sass-lang.com/), but did not want the additional dependency on [Ruby](https://www.ruby-lang.org/en/) to build the project.
 This may change in the future.